markvayson/clashofCattitude/README.md

-# Clash of Catitude: Conquer the Feline Foe on the Virtual RPS Battlefield
+# Clash of Cattitude: Conquer the Feline Foe on the Virtual RPS Battlefield

-Welcome to Clash of Catitude, a thrilling online game where you can battle against a formidable feline enemy in the classic game of Rock, Paper, Scissors!
+Welcome to Clash of Catittude, a thrilling online game where you can battle against a formidable feline enemy in the classic game of Rock, Paper, Scissors!
 Harness your strategic prowess and engage in intense virtual battles right from the comfort of your web browser.

 ## Features
 - Engage in exciting Rock, Paper, Scissors battles against the cunning and crafty cat adversary.